The FCC’s New Broadband Plan Fails Low-Income Communities

 In:

-On July 21, Ars Technica reported a major shift in how the FCC evaluates broadband in the U.S. FCC Chairman Brendan Carr has proposed eliminating long-term gigabit speed goals and scrapping affordability as a factor in broadband progress reports.
-If approved, this change could have serious consequences, especially for low-income communities already struggling to get online.
+On July 21, Ars Technica reported a major shift in how the FCC evaluates broadband in the U.S. The proposal would eliminate long-term gigabit speed goals and remove affordability as a factor in broadband progress reports.
+If adopted, this change could have serious consequences, especially for low-income communities already struggling to get online.

 At Software for Progress Foundation, we believe internet access isn’t a luxury.
 It’s infrastructure.
 It’s education.
 It’s healthcare.
 It’s job access.
-Removing affordability and speed goals from national broadband benchmarks doesn’t just lower the bar, it turns away from the very communities who need support the most.
+Removing affordability and speed goals from national broadband benchmarks doesn’t just lower the bar, it risks leaving behind the very communities who need support the most.

 • No longer track affordability or adoption metrics

-• Focus only on whether broadband “is being deployed”, not whether it's actually reaching people
+• Focus only on whether broadband “is being deployed,” not whether it’s reaching households

 On paper, this might sound like streamlining.
-But in practice, it means a family in a rural or low-income neighborhood with no affordable options and no high-speed infrastructure might still count as “covered” in federal reports.
+But in practice, a family in a rural or low-income neighborhood with no affordable options and no high-speed infrastructure could still count as “covered” in federal reports.
 That makes it harder to justify grants, investments, and future progress.

 Why This Matters